“Comfort in living is far more in the brains than in the back.”

 Artists and designers on view include: Adaptive Design Association, Michael Anastassiades, Richard Artschwager, BLESS, Andrea Branzi, John Chamberlain, George Condo, Will Cotton, Nathalie du Pasquier, Simone Fattal, Nancy Grossman, Peter Halley, Kuwata Takuro, Nicola L, Max Lamb, Thaddeus Mosley, Isamu Noguchi, Gaetano Pesce, Guillermo Santomà, Peter Shire, Ettore Sottsass, Sam Stewart and Laila Gohar, Wolfgang Tillmans, Marijn van der Poll, Franz West, Andrea Zittel.

 About Omar Sosa

 Omar Sosa is a Barcelona born New York-based creative director, editor and publisher.
 In 2008, he co-founded the seminal interiors publication Apartamento, defined by The New York Times as "The burgeoning indie design movement’s official international look book.”
 In addition of publishing Apartamento, Omar has edited and designed a number of books including Nathalie Du Pasquier: Don’t Take These Drawings Seriously (PowerHouse) and Patricia Urquiola: It’s Time To Make a Book (Rizzoli).
-Omar Sosa has been the Art Director of Casamica, Corriere de la Sera’s Design Magazine and works as Creative Director for Italian lighting company Flos as well as a consultant for a number of design, lifestyle and real state companies under Apartamento’s design agency Apartamento Studios.
+Omar Sosa has been the Art Director of Casamica, Corriere de la Sera’s Design Magazine and works as Creative Director for Italian lighting company Flos as well as a consultant for a number of design, lifestyle and real estate companies under Apartamento’s design agency Apartamento Studios.